DEAR18/Susan-Edge-Detect/README.md

 2.3 Subtract the USAN size from the geometric threshold to produce an edge strength image.<br>
 2.4 Use moment calculations applied to the USAN to find the edge direction.<br>
 2.5 Apply non-maximum suppression, thinning and sub-pixel estimation, if required.<br>

+## 3. Others
+The effect seems not to be the best.
+I will updata the effect image after the code being improved.